utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 This procedure creates and executes a client streaming request, then saves the response as a gRPC example.

-> If you are using the Postman web app, Postman recommends using the Postman Desktop Agent for the best experience.
+> If you are using the Postman web app, you must use the Postman Desktop Agent.
 See [About the Postman Agent](/docs/getting-started/about-postman-agent/) for more information.

 1. In Postman, select  **New > gRPC Request** to open a request in a new tab.